openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Response {#response}

-A VP Token is only returned, if the corresponding authorization request contained a `presentation_definition` parameter, a `presentation_definition_uri` parameter, or a `scope` parameter representing a Presentation Definition (#vp_token_request).
+A VP Token is only returned if the corresponding authorization request contained a `presentation_definition` parameter, a `presentation_definition_uri` parameter, or a `scope` parameter representing a Presentation Definition (#vp_token_request).

-VP Tokens can be returned in the authorization response or the token response depending on the response type used.
+VP Token can be returned in the Authorization Response or the Token Response depending on the Response Type used.
+See (#response_type_vp_token) for more details.

 If the Response Type value is `vp_token`, the VP Token is returned in the Authorization Response.
-When the Response Type value is `vp_token id_token` and the `scope` parameter contains `openid`, the VP Token is returned in the Authorization Response and a Self-Issued ID Token is also returned as defined in [@!SIOPv2].
+When the Response Type value is `vp_token id_token` and the `scope` parameter contains `openid`, the VP Token is returned in the Authorization Response alongside a Self-Issued ID Token as defined in [@!SIOPv2].

 If the Response Type value is `code` (Authorization Code grant type), the VP Token is provided in the Token Response.